-Soft Power Down Mode
+Soft Power-Down Mode

-The soft power down mode is entered by setting bit[1:0]=10 in register 195.
-When KSZ8863MLL/FLL/RLL is in this mode, all PLL clocks are disabled, the PHY and the MAC are off, all internal registers value will not change.
-Any dummy host access will wake-up this device from current soft power down mode to normal operation mode.
+The soft power-down mode is entered by setting bit[1:0]=10 in Register 195.
+When KSZ8873MLL/FLL/RLL is in this mode, all PLL clocks are disabled, the PHY and the MAC are off, all internal registers value will not change.
+When the host set bit[1:0]=00 in Register 195, this device will be back from current soft power down mode to normal operation mode

-Power Saving Mode
+Power-Saving Mode

-The power saving mode is entered when auto-negotiation mode is enabled, cable is disconnected, and by setting bit[1:0]=11 in register 195.
-When KSZ8863MLL/FLL/RLL is in this mode, all PLL clocks are enabled, MAC is on, all internal registers value will not change, and host interface is ready for CPU read or write.
+The power saving mode is entered when auto-negotiation mode is enabled, cable is disconnected, and by setting bit[1:0]=11 in Register 195.
+When KSZ8873MLL/FLL/RLL is in this mode, all PLL clocks are enabled, MAC is on, all internal registers value will not change, and host interface is ready for CPU read or write.
 In this mode, it mainly controls the PHY transceiver on or off based on line status to achieve power saving.
 The PHY remains transmitting and only turns off the unused receiver block.
-Once activity resumes due to plugging a cable or attempting by the far end to establish link, the KSZ8863MLL/FLL/RLL can automatically enabled the PHY power up to normal power state from power saving mode.
+Once activity resumes due to plugging a cable or attempting by the far end to establish link, the KSZ8873MLL/FLL/RLL can automatically enabled the PHY power up to normal power state from power saving mode.

-During this power saving mode, the host CPU can set bit[1:0] =0 in register 195 to transit the current power saving mode to any one of the other three power management operation modes.
+During this power saving mode, the host CPU can set bit[1:0] =0 in Register 195 to transit the current power saving mode to any one of the other three power management operation modes.